 - 1.1 Good behaviour is necessary for effective learning to take place.
 The Governing Board and staff of Farmor's School are committed to the personal development and successful academic achievement of every pupil.
-The behaviour policy sets out the framework for promoting positive behaviour including the use of rewards, and sanctions when pupils do not follow the rules. - 1.2 Staff should read this in conjunction with Behaviour Management Protocols published annually in the Behaviour and Attendance Staff Handbook. - 1.3 The Behaviour and Exclusion Policy is intended to ensure that we: - 1.3.1 promote good behaviour and attitudes that enable all pupils to achieve their potential; - 1.3.2 allow staff to teach challenging, inspirational lessons in a calm, purposeful environment; - 1.3.3 promote self-esteem, self-discipline, respect for others and positive relationships; - 1.3.4 ensure consistency and fair treatment for all; - 1.3.5 promote inclusion at all levels; - 1.3.6 provide a safe and secure environment for staff and pupils; and - 1.3.7 encourage pupils to take responsibility for their own behaviour and learning. - 1.4 The policy has due regard to all relevant legislation and statutory guidance including, but not limited to: - 1.4.1 DfE Use of reasonable force 2013 - 1.4.2 DfE Special educational needs and disability code of practice: 0 to 25 years 2015 - 1.4.3 DfE Mental health and behaviour in schools 2018 - 1.4.4 DfE Behaviour in schools: Advice for headteachers and school staff 2022 - 1.4.5 DfE Keeping children safe in education 2022 - 1.4.6 DfE Searching, Screening and Confiscation: Advice for schools 2022 - 1.4.7 DfE Suspension and Permanent Exclusion from maintained schools, academies and pupil referral units in England, including pupil movement 2022 - 1.4.8 The school's legal duties under paragraph 7 of the schedule to the Education (Independent Schools Standards) Regulations 2014 with respect to the safeguarding and promoting the welfare of pupils - 1.4.9 The Equality Act 2010 in respect of eliminating discrimination - 1.4.10 The Education Act 1996 - 1.4.11 The Education Act 2002 - 1.4.12 The Children and Families Act 2014 - 1.4.13 The Special Educational Needs and Disability Regulations 2014 in respect of pupils with special educational needs. - 1.4.14 NPCC When to call the police guidance for schools - 1.4.15 Behaviour and Discipline in schools: Guidance for Governing Bodies, 2015
+The behaviour policy sets out the framework for promoting positive behaviour including the use of rewards and sanctions when pupils do not follow the rules. - 1.2 Staff should read this in conjunction with Behaviour Management Protocols published annually in the Behaviour and Attendance Staff Handbook. - 1.3 The Behaviour and Exclusion Policy is intended to ensure that we: - 1.3.1 promote good behaviour and attitudes that enable all pupils to achieve their potential; - 1.3.2 allow staff to teach challenging, inspirational lessons in a calm, purposeful environment; - 1.3.3 promote self-esteem, self-discipline, respect for others and positive relationships; - 1.3.4 ensure consistency and fair treatment for all; - 1.3.5 promote inclusion at all levels; - 1.3.6 provide a safe and secure environment for staff and pupils; and - 1.3.7 encourage pupils to take responsibility for their own behaviour and learning. - 1.4 The policy has due regard to all relevant legislation and statutory guidance including, but not limited to: - 1.4.1 DfE Use of reasonable force 2013 - 1.4.2 DfE Special educational needs and disability code of practice: 0 to 25 years 2015 - 1.4.3 DfE Mental health and behaviour in schools 2018 - 1.4.4 DfE Behaviour in schools: Advice for headteachers and school staff 202 4 - 1.4.5 DfE Keeping children safe in education 2024 - 1.4.6 DfE Searching, Screening and Confiscation: Advice for schools 2022 - 1.4.7 DfE Suspension and Permanent Exclusion 2024 - 1.4.8 The school's legal duties under paragraph 7 of the schedule to the Education (Independent Schools Standards) Regulations 2014 with respect to the safeguarding and promoting the welfare of pupils - 1.4.9 The Equality Act 2010 in respect of eliminating discrimination - 1.4.10 The Education Act 1996 - 1.4.11 The Education Act 2002 - 1.4.12 The Children and Families Act 2014 - 1.4.13 The Special Educational Needs and Disability Regulations 2014 in respect of pupils with special educational needs. - 1.4.14 NPCC When to call the police guidance for schools and colleges